¡Reserva las fechas! Save the dates!

 Join the Team!
 Volunteer Form

 Festival Sefardí is New Mexico’s only annual celebration of the unique history and culture of the Sefardic Jews in the Southwest.
-This May, we celebrate our 17th year and are excited about the program taking form!
+This May, we celebrate our 17th year and are excited about this year’s program!

 The descendants of Jews who arrived in New Mexico in the late 16th century, fleeing the Spanish Inquisition, known today as the "Conversos," "Anusim," "crypto-Jews," or "Hidden Jews"—constitute a significant but often overlooked portion of New Mexico’s Hispanic population.